Each cargo has a list of properties that can be assigned to it which may or may not affect the load plan. You assign

 Note that by default cargoes with different group ID’s will be loaded into different containers.
 If you want to allow cargoes with different ID’s to be loaded into the same containers you can change this behaviour in the Load settings

-If this cargo should be pre loaded on a pallet or box before being loaded into the container - check this to true
+If this cargo should be pre loaded on a pallet or box (secondary equipment) before being loaded into the container - check this to true

 If a cargo needs to be loaded in a specific container type then double-click in this column and a new dialog will be shown where you can select the allowed equipments.
 Equipments can be selected from the loadlist or the equipment library.

 If cargoes should be loaded in a particular order you can use the Priority column.
 Here we have three different cargoes with three different priorities.